jakeown/HGBS_pipeline/README.md

 2) Perform a CSAR extraction on your region in the HGBS prescribed method.

-3) Make sure the following Python packages are installed: numpy, pylab, scipy, matplotlib, astropy, aplpy, pyregion I recommend using the Ureka Python environment, which is what I used to test the scripts.
+3) Make sure the following Python packages are installed: numpy, pylab, scipy, matplotlib, astropy, aplpy, pyregion, astroquery.
+        I recommend using the Ureka Python environment, which is what I used to test the scripts.
 Below are the versions of the packages I used to test the scipts:

             numpy 1.8.1